sdss/sdssdb/docs/sphinx/contributing.rst

             schema = 'stupendous'
             table_name = 'stupendous_table'

 When the connection is created this model will be reflected and autocompleted with all the columns that exist in the table.
-The reflection does not include `foreign keys <peewee:ForeignKeyField>`, which must be created manually (along with their referenced columns).
+The reflection will include the `foreign keys <peewee:ForeignKeyField>` that have been defined for the table in the database.
+Sometimes this is not desirable and we'd rather create them manually.
+In this case we can add the attribute ``reflection_options = {'skip_foreign_keys': True}`` to ``Meta`` in the ``ReflectBaseModel``.
 You can check the `catalogdb <https://github.com/sdss/sdssdb/blob/master/python/sdssdb/peewee/sdss5db/catalogdb.py>`__ models for an implementation of this type.

 SQLAlchemy